shopd/shopd/www/view/README.md

 Only for use in route handlers with the templ components in `/www`, generally the backend code must make use of domain models and shared data types.

-View models may embed shared data types
+View models may embed shared data types.

+Domains may override existing components, but not the corresponding view models.
+Custom components may define their own view models